manastalukdar/template-repo/documentation/development/ci-cd.md

 Versioning of packages published by different branches:

-- `main` deploys stable production code. `latest` tag should be used for the corresponding npm package.
+- `main` deploys stable production code. `latest` tag should be used for the corresponding package.
-- `develop` deploys under-development code. `next` tag should be used for the corresponding npm package.
+- `develop` deploys under-development code. `next` tag should be used for the corresponding package.

 ### Builds